Dihedral Gauss hypergeometric functions: Abstract

 \section{Abstract}

-Gauss hypergeometric functions with a dihedral monodromy group can be expressed as elementary functions, as their hypergeometric equations can be transformed to differential equations with a cyclic monodromy group.
+Gauss hypergeometric functions with a dihedral monodromy group can be expressed as elementary functions, since their hypergeometric equations can be transformed to Fuchsian equations with cyclic monodromy groups by a quadratic change of the argument variable.
 The paper presents general elementary expressions of these dihedral hypergeometric functions, involving finite bivariate sums expressible as terminating Appell's $F_2$ or $F_3$ series.
-Besides, algebraic transformations between dihedral hypergeometric functions are described, including Klein's pull-back transformations of algebraic hypergeometric functions with a finite dihedral monodromy group.
+Additionally, trigonometric expressions for the dihedral functions are presented, and degenerate cases (logarithmic, or with the monodromy group $\ZZ/2\ZZ$) are considered.